 An incomplete grade may be given, at the discretion of the course instructor, to students who need additional time to satisfy all course requirements.
-When an instructor agrees to offer an incomplete, the student must complete and submit an Application for Course Incomplete form to the Office of the Dean on or before the end of the final class meeting.
+When an instructor agrees to offer an incomplete, the student must complete and submit an Application for Course Incomplete form, located at www.scu.edu/ecp/studentlife/forms/index.cfm, to the Office of the Dean and submit for approval on or before the end of the final class meeting.

-Students must complete their work and submit it to the course instructor at a date and time specified by the course instructor, but no later than the 4th week of the ensuing term for regular Fall, Winter, and Spring sessions.
-For all other sessions, please refer to the Application for Course Incomplete form.
+Students must complete their work and submit it to the course instructor at a date and time specified by the course instructor, but no later than the following: